Contextual Search in the Presence of Adversarial Corruptions: Introduction

 \subsection{Related work}

-Our work is closely related to the problem of dynamic pricing when facing an agent with \emph{unknown} demand curve.
-In the non-contextual version of the problem, there is a single item in infinitely many copies that is sold, the learner at each round posts a price for a copy of the item, and the agent decides whether to buy it or not based on their valuation function.
-At a high-level, there are three main categories in dynamic pricing that differ based on the assumptions regarding the valuation function of the agents; these categories {and the dynamic pricing problem} were initiated and formalized by the seminal work of Kleinberg and Leighton \cite{KL03}.
-The first category assumes that there is a parameter, fixed across all rounds, that fully determines the agents' valuation.
-The second category assumes that the valuations may not be fixed over time but are identically and independently distributed (i.i.d.) over time from an unknown distribution.
-Finally, the last category posits that the valuations can be arbitrarily changing across rounds.
-Kleinberg and Leighton \cite{KL03} provide optimal non-contextual guarantees for the pricing loss of $\Theta(\log\log T), \Theta(\sqrt{T})$, and $\Theta{(T^{2/3}})$ respectively.
+Our work is closely related to dynamic pricing when facing an agent with \emph{unknown} demand curve.
+In the non-contextual version of the problem, there is a single item with infinite supply that is sold: the learner at each round posts a price for the item, and the agent decides whether to buy it or not based on their valuation function.
+This problem was formalized in the seminal work of Kleinberg and Leighton \cite{KL03} who studied the settings where the valuation is fixed, i.i.d., and adversarial and provided optimal pricing-loss regret guarantees of $\Theta(\log \log T), \Theta(\sqrt{T})$, and $\Theta(T^{2/3})$ respectively.
 Our work studies a contextual extension that falls between the first and the third category, since all agents behave according to the same valuation except for $C$ of them.